-- The hearings shall be live and may be aided by technology so that the parties may see and hear the proceedings from separate rooms.
+The hearings shall be live and may be aided by technology so that the parties may see and hear the proceedings from separate rooms.
 A recording of the hearing shall be provided to both parties no later than ten business days after the hearing and shall not be copied, shared, posted, or otherwise disseminated.
 The hearings shall be conducted by a Decision Maker in accordance with this Procedure and the MCCS Rules for Title IX Live Hearings and shall use the preponderance of the evidence standard.
-The Decision Maker shall make determinations of credibility and a determination of responsibility. - Three business days prior to the hearing, parties shall be required to confirm attendance; provide the names of their advisor if they have one; and provide their witness list, in the order the witnesses shall be called.
-The parties shall also be invited to submit their list of cross-examination questions to the Decision Maker for relevancy predetermination. - The Decision Maker shall open the proceeding and recognize the parties and their respective advisors.
+The Decision Maker shall make determinations of credibility and a determination of responsibility.

+Three business days prior to the hearing, parties shall be required to confirm attendance; provide the names of their advisor if they have one; and provide their witness list, in the order the witnesses shall be called.
+The parties shall also be invited to submit their list of cross-examination questions to the Decision Maker for relevancy predetermination.

+The Decision Maker shall open the proceeding, recognize the parties and their respective advisors.
 If a party does not have an advisor at the hearing the College shall provide one, at no cost.
 The Decision Maker shall question the parties and witnesses.
 Advisors shall only participate during oral cross-examination of the other party and witnesses.
 The Decision Maker shall make relevancy determinations on every cross-examination question and follow up question before the question is answered by the party or witness.
-Advisors may not appeal the relevancy determination of the Decision Maker. - The Decision Maker shall not take into consideration a party's decision not to submit to cross-examination in reaching a determination regarding responsibility. - All evidence collected during the investigation shall be available at the hearing.
-The parties and their respective advisors (if applicable) shall not copy, share, post, or otherwise disseminate the evidence.
-This prohibition does not apply to the use of evidence in a judicial proceeding. - The Decision Maker shall issue in writing a responsibility finding which shall include a statement of and rationale for the finding as to each allegation including a determination regarding responsibility, any disciplinary sanctions the College will impose on the respondent, and whether remedies will be provided to the complainant.
+Advisors may not appeal the relevancy determination of the Decision Maker.

+If a party or witness does not submit to cross-examination at the live hearing, the Decision Maker shall not rely on any statement of that party or witness in reaching a determination regarding responsibility.
+The Decision Maker shall also not take into consideration a party's decision not to submit to cross-examination in reaching a determination regarding responsibility.

+All evidence collected during the investigation shall be available at the hearing.
+The parties and their respective advisors (if the party has one) shall not copy, share, post, or otherwise disseminate the evidence.
+This prohibition does not apply to the use of evidence in a judicial proceeding.

+The Decision Maker shall issue in writing a responsibility finding which shall include a statement of and rationale for the finding as to each allegation including a determination regarding responsibility, any disciplinary sanctions the College will impose on the respondent, and whether remedies will be provided to the complainant.